 - Sheila Southern & Crystal Ngo: via email at firstname.lastname@example.org

-- Barbara Ackermann: Wednesdays, 9-11 a.m. for office hours; direct email: firstname.lastname@example.org or email@example.com
+- Barbara Ackermann: Wednesdays, 9-11 a.m. for office hours; direct email: email@example.com or firstname.lastname@example.org (click here to schedule a meeting with Dr. Ackermann)

 - Vicky Wen: via email at email@example.com or firstname.lastname@example.org